athankefalas/RouteLinkKit/README.md

     let rootRoute = ProductRoutes.productsList
 }
 ```
+#### 3.1 Injecting Routers in Views

-The router is injected in the environment values of all views that are descendants of a RoutedNavigationView and can be used in the following way:
+The router is also injected in the environment values of all views that are descendants of a `RoutedNavigationView` and can be used in the following way:

 ```swift